The Anatomy of a Marathon Race

 It is not feasible, however, to train all of the above-mentioned intensities simultaneously.
 This would inevitably lead to overtraining, burnout, and injuries.
 Instead, I use a periodization model with focus blocks of 4 – 5 weeks.
 In each phase, no more than 2 of the 7 intensities are emphasized.

 This particular method is called block periodization.
 It is a hybrid of linear and non-linear periodization that allows for long-term progress as well as frequent racing year-round across multiple distances since all physiological parameters – such as VO2max, lactate threshold, and stride power – are maintained at all times.

 Block periodization is arguably the most advanced training method to date.
 It will enable you to break stagnation and set new personal records.

 Marathon Training Plans

-Train with the same system used by professional athletes to set a new personal record at your next marathon race.
+Train with the block periodization method to set a new personal record at your next marathon race.

 ✔ Elevate your aerobic capacity (VO2max)